ATX vs micro ATX vs Mini-ITX motherboards comparison

 ATX boards can fit inside mid-tower and full tower cases.
 A few Micro-ATX cases could offer support for ATX motherboards.
-So, if you really want an ATX board inside an mATX case, you’re going to do lots of research because this is a highly uncommon spec.
+So, if you want an ATX board inside an mATX case, you’re going to do lots of research because this is a highly uncommon spec.

-ATX vs Micro ATX vs Mini ITX Boards – Features and Popularity
+ATX vs micro ATX vs Mini-ITX boards – features and popularity

 But, during the late aughts and early twenty-tens, the Mini-ITX form factor rose in popularity, and soon after, it took over the enthusiast communities.
 These days, mATX boards are by far the least popular of the bunch.
-Mini-ITX boards are smaller but can pack almost the same power as mATX boards (aside from having four DIMM slots) and ATX boards aren’t that much larger with many mid-tower cases being quite similar in size and volume as Micro-ATX cases.
-The mATX form factor simply does not offer enough differentiation and benefits over the ATX and Mini-ITX form factors, resulting in its current lack of popularity.
+Mini-ITX boards are smaller but can pack almost the same power as mATX boards (aside from having four DIMM slots), and ATX boards aren’t that much larger, with many mid-tower cases being quite similar in size and volume as Micro-ATX cases.
+The mATX form factor does not offer enough differentiation and benefits over the ATX and Mini-ITX form factors, resulting in its current lack of popularity.

-When it comes to Mini-ITX specs and features, their size is the biggest limiting factor.
+When it comes to Mini-ITX specs and features, their size is the most significant limiting factor.
 This is why you don’t have a Mini-ITX board with four DIMM slots, multiple PCIe slots, more than two M.2 slots, or a state-of-the-art VRM section.
 But because of the constantly growing popularity among the enthusiast PC crowd, manufacturers continue to pack more and more features on Mini-ITX boards.
-These days, thanks to the fact that we have 32GB and 64GB RAM sticks, high-speed and high capacity SSDs (both SATA and M.2), and compact VRM designs built for flagship CPUs, you can build a proper beast of a PC based on a Mini-ITX motherboard.
+These days, thanks to the fact that we have 32GB and 64GB RAM sticks, high-speed and high capacity SSDs (both SATA and M.2), and compact VRM designs built for flagship CPUs, you can make a proper beast of a PC based on a Mini-ITX motherboard.

-Finally, when it comes to power connectors, an overwhelming majority of ATX, mATX, and Mini-ITX boards have the same or very similar power connectors that are compatible with every modern ATX and SFX power supply.
+Finally, when it comes to power connectors, an overwhelming majority of ATX, mATX, and Mini-ITX boards have the same or very similar power connectors compatible with every modern ATX and SFX power supply.
 The latest PSU revision includes a new connector for the motherboard, replacing the current 24-pin standard.
 But the ATX12VO standard is, at the moment, limited to custom PC builders and OEMs.
 It will take years before it arrives in the mainstream market.
 At the moment, your PSU will be able to power all three motherboard form factors.
 Just make sure it’s powerful enough for your next build.

-ATX vs mATX vs Mini-ITX – Which One to Buy?
+ATX vs mATX vs mini-ITX – which one to buy?

 Next, if you like custom water loops, an ATX board combined with an ATX case is the way to go.
-Custom loops usually include lots of different parts so you want a larger case that can fit the whole contraption.
+Custom loops usually include many different parts, so you want a larger case that can fit the whole contraption.
 But even if you’re on a budget, ATX motherboards are the answer unless you find a similarly priced Micro-ATX alternative.
 ATX boards are also the best choice for gamers, professionals, and PC enthusiasts in general.
 They come, on average, with the highest number of expansion slots, storage ports, USB ports on the rear I/O. ATX boards also have the best VRM sections.
 To summarize, the ATX form factor is a great choice no matter your background, budget, and knowledge about PC building.

 Of course, an mATX board is also the only choice if you already own a Micro-ATX case and don’t want to buy a new one.
-Gamers who want the best performance and PC enthusiasts, in general, should avoid this form factor because you just don’t have high-end and flagship Micro-ATX boards anymore.
+Gamers who want the best performance and PC enthusiasts, in general, should avoid this form factor because you don’t have high-end and flagship Micro-ATX boards anymore.